 Items that may be Delivered Post Application Submission.
 Please attach the additional items below as Exhibit D at time of Application submission, if available.
 If the items below are not available at the time this Application is filed with the Authority, such items must be submitted to the Authority before the mailing of any offering document related to the proposed financing unless the Authority consents otherwise.

-⁬ Appraisal of Site(s) to be Acquired or of Site(s) on which New Construction will take Place.

-⁬ Environmental Reports on Site(s) to be Acquired or of Site(s) on which New Construction will take Place.
+⁬ Environmental Reports on Site(s) to be secured by the bonds together with a reliance letter addressed to the Authority and the Trustee.

 ⁬ ALTA Certified Survey and Title Insurance Commitment.